terbo/sigmon/README.md

 =======

 Some wireless cards won't report correct signal levels (some onboard laptop cards)<br>
-Currently doesn't save any information (looking into couchdb)<br>
+No functions to view the saved data (yet)
 Will fill your screen after 10000 packets or a couple dozen clients<br>
 Can cause your cat to do weird things<br>

 TODO
 ====

-Add other output options, couchdb, sqlite, sqlachemy<br>
+Add other output options, sqlite, sqlachemy<br>
 Add curses display :D<br>

 Contact